efrenvalfonso/ship_sticks_dev_challenge/Readme.md

 2. `docker-compose run api rails db:seed` to populate database with data from provided file `products.json`.
 3. `docker-compose up` to start the project.

-The application will be running in http://localhost:8080.
+The application will be running in http://localhost:8080 and the API in http://localhost:3000 (check documentation for more details).
 If you need a different port you can change it in the file `docker-compose.yml` located in the root folder, in the line `38`.

 ### API Documentation